 This area is called the Ropewalks.
-It has only been called Ropewalks in recent years as part of the regeneration but the name has a long history.
+It has only been called Ropewalks in recent years but the name has a long history.
 Ropewalks are roads or lanes where ropes are made.
 And ropes were essential for the ships and liners that used the port of Liverpool.

-Sailors working on a rope walk Wikimedia Commons
+Sailors working on a rope walk Wikimedia Commons (CCL)